upcmd/updocs-content/logs/c0107_vvvv.md

     current exec runtime vars:
     (*core.Cache)({
+      "tom": "this is tom in global",
       "jerry": "this is jerry in global",
-      "tom": "this is tom in global",
       "up_runtime_task_layer_number": 1
     })

-    condescending_pasteur6: overall final exec vars:
+    dreamy_poincare7: overall final exec vars:

     (*core.Cache)({
-      "up_runtime_task_layer_number": 1,
+      "tom": "this is tom in global",
       "jerry": "this is jerry in global",
-      "tom": "this is tom in global"
+      "up_runtime_task_layer_number": 1
     })

     ~SubStep1: [print:  ]